webplatform/docs/tutorials/working_with_objects_in_JavaScript/index.md

 Links need to be changed to point to the WPD JS reference, once it's created }}
 {{Byline}}
-{{Summary_Section|Objects are integral to javascript development and understanding the use paradigm is essential.  }}
+{{Summary_Section|Objects are integral to javascript development and understanding the use paradigm is essential.}}
 {{Tutorial
-|Content=JavaScript is designed on a simple object-based paradigm.
-An object is a collection of properties, and a property is association between a name and a value.
+|Content=JavaScript is designed on a simple object-based paradigm: An object represents a collection of properties; each property is an association between a name/value pair.
 A value of property can be a function, which is then known as the object's ''method''.
 In addition to objects that are predefined in the browser, you can define your own objects.

 This chapter describes how to use objects, properties, functions, and methods, and how to create your own objects.